Coffee Roasting FAQs

 We suggest allowing the beans to cool to room temperature before putting them in a non air tight container.
 This would allow the beans to degas for 6-12 hours.
 After 6-12 hours you can store in an airtight container.
 We have seen many users start to store their beans in mason jars.
 It will stay fresh for 7 days if stored properly.

-5. HOW CAN I EXHAUST THE SMOKE FROM ROASTING?
+5. HOW CAN I EXHAUST THE SMOKE FROM ROASTING COFFEE BEANS?

 We suggest roasting near an open window to help get the smoke out of the room.
 Most kitchens will have a range hood that can exhaust the smoke outside.

-6. HOW OFTEN DO I NEED TO CLEAN THE ROASTER?
+6. HOW OFTEN DO I NEED TO CLEAN MY COFFEE ROASTER?

 Clearing the chaff from the chaff collector after each roast is required.
 Wiping the glass roasting chamber after each roast is suggested.
 We like to use warm water and paper towel after the chamber has cooled for several hours.
 The exterior of the base unit can be cleaned with a glass cleaner and microfiber towel.

-7. THE TOP CAP AND CHAFF BASKET DON'T FIT?
+7. WHY DOESN'T THE FRESH ROAST TOP CAP AND CHAFF BASKET FIT?

 If you ordered and new top cap and find that it doesn't fit your old chaff basket.
 Because of the heating and cooling of the roaster the parts will start to shape to each other.
 We suggest buying a new top and chaff basket together if they are older than 2 years old.
 You can assemble the machine with all parts then run the base for 4-6 min (without beans) and then take a hot mitt and carefully press the 2 pieces together.
 If there was a small gap in the beginning. *The chaff basket and top lid will be hot!

-8. DO YOU HAVE ANY AUTHORIZED DEALERS IN CANADA?
+8. ARE THERE ANY AUTHORIZED FRESH ROAST DEALERS IN CANADA?

 Yes, our Authorized dealer in Canada is, Pre-Umber.
 This can save you on shipping and duty costs.